 This statement – and the water crisis, in general – demonstrate a need for public health officials to pay even closer attention to poor areas where social determinants are waging war on life expectancies and the overall health of citizens.
 Professionals in this field have a responsibility in maintaining a level of trust with individuals, especially when it pertains to something as important as their health.

-Students who earn a Master of Public Health from the University of Arizona can utilize their education and expertise to make a difference in communities like Flint, both nationwide and around the world.
+Students who earn an online Master of Public Health from the University of Arizona can utilize their education and expertise to make a difference in communities like Flint, both nationwide and around the world.